International Academic Advising

 Once you are accepted as a non-degree international student, below are some steps you need to follow to start your advising:

-- Check the course catalog and the class schedule.
-This step is essential for your advising.
+- Check the class schedule, This step is essential for your advising.
 Course descriptions are available in the AUC course catalog.
-Please email the International Programs Office (IPO) at firstname.lastname@example.org to request a course syllabus.
+Please email the International Programs Office (IPO) at firstname.lastname@example.org to request a course syllabus

 Tips for Non-Degree Undergraduate and Graduate Students:

-- Before your arrival at AUC, please make sure to take approval of the courses from your home institution, to make sure that the credits will be transferred back to your home institution.
+- Before your arrival at AUC, please make sure to take the approval of the courses from your home institution, to make sure that the credits will be transferred back to your home institution

 - Most AUC classes meet on Sunday and Wednesday (UW) or Monday and Thursday (MR).
 5000-level courses and special seminars meet once a week.